apache/incubator-brooklyn/brooklyn-docs/guide/start/running.md

 You can see if Apache Brooklyn launched OK by viewing the log files with the command

 {% highlight bash %}
-$ ssh brooklyn --command 'sudo journalctl -n15 -f -u brooklyn'
+$ vagrant ssh brooklyn --command 'sudo journalctl -n15 -f -u brooklyn'
 {% endhighlight %}

 </div>